timsegraves/mongoid-geospatial/README.md

 Helpers
 -------

-You can use `:spatial => true` to add an '2d' index automatically, No need for `spatial_index :location`:
+You can use `spatial: true` to add an '2d' index automatically, No need for `spatial_index :location`:

-    field :location,  type: Point, :spatial => true
+    field :location,  type: Point, spatial: true

 You can delegate some point methods to the instance itself:

-    field :location,  type: Point, :delegate => true
+    field :location,  type: Point, delegate: true

 Now instead of `instance.location.x` you may call `instance.x`.